CalciferZh/AMCParser/README.md

 ## Visualization

-Matplotlib is used to draw joints and bones in 3D, because using OpenGL or other rendering tools would be too 'heavy'.
-The drawback is that it can only draw one frame at a time, and animation is not supported.
-Anyway, that would be enough for a simple glimpse of the motion.
+Matplotlib is used to draw joints and bones in 3D statically; PyGame and PyOpenGL are used to draw motion sequence.

 ## Dependencies

 * numpy
 * transforms3d
 * matplotlib
+* pygame
+* pyopengl

 All the dependencies are available via `pip install`.